 Although the eligible service period is for a period of 12 months or less, the 12-month rule has not been satisfied.
 This is because the eligible service period does not end before the last day of the income year following the one in which the expenditure was incurred.
 The deduction for the expenditure must be apportioned over the eligible service period as follows:

 Nil.
-No part of the eligible service period occurred in this income year.
+No part of the eligible service period occurred in this income year although expenditure for the service period occurred in this income year.